ocroquette/gradle-extools/README.md

 ## Creating extools packages and repositories

-There is no central, public extools repository, and there will probably never be any, so you will have to create and maintain your own.
+There is no central, public extools repository, and there will probably never be any, so you have to create and maintain your own.

 Creating an extool package is pretty easy.
 Just put the put all the content you need in a directory ```dir```, and add a text file called ```extools.conf```.
 Here is an example: